MaartendeRuyter/errors/docs/index.rst

         error_data={})

     # add custom error data to error message when you want to persist or log the error
+    # As the errorcode are immutable the add_error_data returns a new error (immutable) error code.
     >>> from errors.base import add_error_data
     >>> error_without_data = ListErrors.API_GET_RETURNED_404
     >>> error_with_data = add_error_data(error_without_data, {'url': 'www.bad_url.com'})